-Back in the 1960s, the world did not yet know what ecology and concern for the environment were all about.
-There also wasn’t much discussion going on about ways to get some financial benefit out of all the junk cars piled up in junkyards around the country.
+Such was the case back in the 1960s, when the world did not yet know what ecology and concern for the environment were all about.
+There also wasn’t much discussion going on about ways to get some financial benefit out of the eight million junk cars piled up in junkyards around the country.
 As the Highway Beautification Act of 1965 led to the elimination of the huge roadside junkyards that blighted America’s highways, and the first Earth Day in 1970 brought environmental awareness to the public, the structure of the contemporary automotive recycling industry came into focus.

-The automotive recycling industry performs a very important service.
+But the automotive recycling industry performs a very important service for a multitude of reasons apart from safety.
 Through its process of dismantling, reusing, and recycling millions of vehicles that no longer function, this industry benefits society as a whole in many different ways:

 The environmental benefits

 The act of recycling many millions of vehicles each year results in numerous benefits to the environment.
 These include:

 - Extending the timeline for when finite sources of raw materials will run out.

 - Eliminating the blight of old-school junkyards, full of rusting cars.